CSteinmuller/devdocs/source/howto/contributing.rst

 If you're submitting a bug fix, documentation change, and/or other miniscule changes, there is no need to create an issue.
 Just launch the diff.

-If Travis CI fails to pass the test properly, please find out why.
+If Jenkins fails to pass the test properly, please find out why.
 The Qub3d Engine Group will not let failed tests pass through the gates to landing for any reason.